ralflorent/namefully/readme.md

 3. Use tokens (separators) to reshape prefixes and suffixes
 4. Accept customized parsers (do it yourself)
 5. Parse non-standard name cases
+6. Build a name on the fly (via a builder)

 ## Installation